Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it refers to delaying or being slow to act.
-The phrase uses the imagery of dragging feet to represent procrastination or reluctance but doesn’t refer to the literal act of dragging one’s feet.
+The idiom uses the imagery of dragging feet to represent procrastination or reluctance but doesn’t refer to the literal act of dragging one’s feet.

 Origin: